QC2023G1/project/README.md

-# project
-The project repository for QC2023.
+# Group 1 Project for Quantum Computing for Gifted Students 2023